Diagnosis is based on clinical signs or symptoms of pneumonia in a person with a history or risk factors for aspiration.

 Complications of disease include lung abscess and empyema.

 Aspiration pneumonia results from inhalation of oropharyngeal contents into the lower airways that leads to lung injury and resultant bacterial infection.
 It commonly occurs in patients with altered mental status who have an impaired gag or swallowing reflex.

 The bacteriology and presentation of aspiration pneumonia have changed over the past five decades.
 Older studies characterised an anaerobic pleuropulmonary syndrome, with necrotising pneumonia, putrid sputum, and abscess formation as a result of the presence of anaerobic bacteria.
 More recent literature suggests that aspiration pneumonia resulting from anaerobic bacteria is less common than previously thought, and often is not distinct from pneumonia caused by aerobic bacteria.
 There is debate on whether aspiration pneumonia represents a distinct entity from typical pneumonia, or whether it is one end of the spectrum of pneumonia syndromes.
+There is no definition that separates patients with aspiration pneumonia from typical pneumonia.
 Typical pneumonia can also occur from microaspiration of oronasopharyngeal contents, and can present with similar microbiology and clinical course as aspiration pneumonia, as well as needing similar treatment.